ibm-cloud-docs/event-notifications/en-data-security.md

 1. Log in to your {{site.data.keyword.Bluemix_notm}} account by using {{site.data.keyword.Bluemix_notm}} CLI form terminal.
 2. `ibmcloud resource reclamations` lists your deleted instance along with reclamation ID for it.
 3. Use `ibmcloud resource reclamation-delete <reclamation_id_for_instance` to permanently delete data that is related to deleted instance.
-4. All related data will be deleted after data retention period by itself if instance is not restored.
+4. If an instance is not restored, all related data will be autonomously deleted after the data retention period.

 ### Deleting Event Notifications instances
 {: #en-delete}

 If you no longer need an instance of {{site.data.keyword.en_short}}, you can delete the service instance by using {{site.data.keyword.Bluemix_notm}} CLI.
 You can also choose to delete your service instance by using the console.
-Any data that is stored related to that instance is also be deleted.
+Any data that is stored related to that instance is also deleted.

 ### Restoring deleted data for {{site.data.keyword.en_short}}